Traditional GW Maverick

 1 Tormod’s Crypt

 The straight GW build of Maverick is a very powerful and consistent Legacy deck.
-Although extremely fair, the deck has the tools to hate out the unfair decks in the format and pressure your opponents with a quick clock.
+Although extremely fair in comparison to the rest of the format, the deck has the tools to hate out the unfair decks and pressure your opponents with a quick clock.

 The consistency that Green Sun’s Zenith brings to the 75 is probably the most important factor when it comes to Maverick’s ability to have a decent win/loss percentage against the Legacy field.